lady looking anxious with paperwork all around her

 Mental health benefits of quitting

-People with mental health problems are likely to feel much calmer, more positive and have a better quality of life after stopping smoking.
+People with mental health problems – and those without – report that they feel much calmer, more positive, and have a better quality of life after stopping smoking.
 The effect has been proven to be similar to taking antidepressants.
-When people stop smoking, studies show:

 • anxiety, depression and stress levels are lower